PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 17:56:23
+Last updated: 2024-04-13 17:56:56
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White